There’s plenty of opportunities to immerse yourself in South Australia’s marine parks this summer.

 - Snorkel in and around sanctuary zones at a ‘come and try’ snorkelling day, experiencing firsthand the benefits of protecting marine life.
 These events are run by trained experts from Experiencing Marine Sanctuaries, a non-government organisation created to raise awareness, understanding and involvement in marine conservation.

-- Join a ranger for a guided reef walk at Innes National Park and learn more about the sea life in the Southern Spencer Gulf Marine Park.
+- Join a ranger for a guided reef walk at Dhilba Guuranda-Innes National Park and learn more about the sea life in the Southern Spencer Gulf Marine Park.

 - Discover the marine parks and coastal life around Robe on a rockpool ramble, mysteries of the sea tour or guided birdwatching session.